HumanSignal/label-studio/docs/source/guide/tasks.md

 this is a second task
 ```

+If you want to import entire plain text files without each line becoming a new labeling task, customize the labeling configuration to specify valueType="url" in the Text tag.
+See the [Text tag documentation](tags/text.html)

 ## Import data from the Label Studio UI

 To import data from the Label Studio UI, do the following: